Table of Contents

 6. Resident Virus

-A resident virus is a type of computer virus that resides in the computer's memory and remains active even after the infected program has been closed.
-This type of virus can infect other programs or files as they are opened, and it can remain on a computer system even after a reboot.
+This type of virus can infect other programs or files as soon as they are opened and can persist on the computer system even after a reboot.